-With respect to the requirement that the proof of claim include a copy of the last statement sent to the debtor before the petition was filed, we would make the following observations.
+With respect to the requirement that the proof of claim include a copy of the last statement sent to the debtor before the petition was filed, Resurgent would make the following observations.
 First, the last pre-petition statement will often not include a great deal of substantive information about the account.
 For example, if the account was charged off before the petition was filed, the last statement may well contain only the balance and interest accrued since the previous statement.
 It may not include any transactions with the card such as purchases or cash advances.
-Further, because many creditors stop sending statements after an account is charged off, the last prepetition statement may antedate the filing by a considerable time.
+Further, because many creditors stop sending statements after an account is charged off, the last pre-petition statement may antedate the filing by a considerable time.
 The last statement would not include payments made or interest accrued since the last statement was sent, which, again, may have been a year or more previously; in such a case, the last statement would be of little value in assessing the current status of the debt.
 In fact, use of the last pre-petition statement will sometimes be misleading.
-Because the last statement may not reflect the most recent payment, it may give the incorrect impression that the applicable statute of limitations has expired.
+For example, because the last statement may not reflect the most recent payment by the consumer, it may give the incorrect impression that the applicable statute of limitations has expired or suggest that the amount of the debt is higher than it actually is.
+In addition, privacy rules dictate that a statement that does include substantive information such as purchases and cash advances would in most cases require extensive often manual redaction, which is time consuming and burdensome.

-C) Itemization of Principal, Interest, Fees, Expenses and Charges
+Itemization of Principal, Interest, Fees, Expenses and Charges

-We are also concerned about the application in the context of credit card accounts of the proposed requirement to itemize principal, interest, fees, expenses or charges that comprise a claim.
+Resurgent is also concerned about the application in the context of credit card accounts of the proposed requirement to itemize principal, interest, fees, expenses or charges that comprise a claim.
 The vast majority of credit card agreements, the terms of which the debtors accepted when they accepted the credit card, provide that interest earned in a given month, if not paid, becomes part of the principal balance of the card.
-If the borrower doesn't pay the bill in full every month, a credit card account balance at any given time has become a summation of hundreds -- possibly thousands -- of purchases, payments, finance charges and fees; separating those would impose a tremendous burden on creditors and frankly might not even be possible; the burden would be particularly difficult for account purchasers, as the "balance" purchased is generally a single number to which the new owner may add interest and, in some cases, other charges.
-For the reasons described above, that burden would not result in increased information for debtors and the Court.
+If the borrower doesn't pay the bill in full every month, a credit card account balance at any given time has become a summation of hundreds -- possibly thousands -- of purchases, payments, finance charges and fees; separating those would impose a tremendous burden on creditors and in some cases might not even be possible; the burden would be particularly difficult for account purchasers, as the "balance" purchased is generally a single number to which the new owner may add interest and, in some cases, other charges.
+For these reasons, the additional burden imposed by the proposed Rule change would not result in increased information for debtors and the Court.